This post was updated on July 10, 2017

 When I was training full time (30+ hours a week) I made double the income than some of my friends did working “real jobs” and I was happier with less stress.
 But it wasn’t always that way.
 It took me a few years of trial and error and really mastering the art and business of training to truly succeed.
 Many times I felt like throwing in the towel and I didn’t.
 More on that here

-As a result, I’ve worked with trainers who travel internationally, drive nice cars, and live a nice comfortable life.
-I was able to take myself to Europe, New York, and Seattle all within 6 months!
+As a result, I’ve worked with trainers who travel internationally, drive nice cars, and live a comfortable life, some even make six figures.
 How?
-Because I ran my business a certain way.
+Because they ran their business a certain way.
 Don’t believe me?
 Check out my testimonials.

 It can be a drag to get clients to actually come into the gym for their personal training sessions.
 As much as people want to physically achieve their goals most people don’t possess the mental determination and strength to actually work and achieve them (Click Here to Find out the mistakes they are making).